 More than a million people contract sexually transmitted diseases (STDs) around the world every day.
 Many sexually transmitted diseases can threaten your health, wellness, reproduction, and even your life if untreated.
-STD testing with Dr. Adler at Comprehensive OB-GYN of the Palm Beaches is the best way to get early diagnosis and treatment before an STD results in complications.
+STD testing with Dr. Adler and Dr. Smith at Comprehensive OB-GYN of the Palm Beaches is the best way to get early diagnosis and treatment before an STD results in complications.
 Book your appointment by calling the office today.

 All women need STD testing if they suspect an infection, but some also need scheduled STD testing.
 For example, every woman needs an HIV test at least once between the ages of 13-64.
 Sexually active women under 25 need annual gonorrhea and chlamydia tests, and may need to continue those yearly tests after 25 if they have multiple or new partners.
 Pregnant women need syphilis, hepatitis B, and HIV tests at least once during pregnancy.

 Your annual gynecologist exam is often the ideal time to schedule STD testing.
 However, if you regularly have unprotected sex, particularly with multiple partners, or have other risk factors, your provider may recommend more frequent STD testing.

 A sexually transmitted disease or STD is an infection acquired mainly through oral, vaginal, or anal sexual contact.
 There are more than 30 different forms of infection passed through sexual contact.
 The most common STDs are: